 Related chapters

-• Encryption, keys and TLS - Cryptographic protection of the payment path with mTLS, key management, and secure transport.
+- Encryption, keys and TLS - What protects traffic between services on the payment path: mutual authentication, key management, and secure transport.